 Azofra is a really small village and the village square is a fountain outside a bar.
 We went for a cold beer and a game of cards and a chat with the other Pilgrims on the Camino.

 Tonight we’re eating at one of the only 2 restaurants in Azofra, Bar Sevilla.
 We had a full 3 course meal and wine for €12 euros.

 I have added a picture of the pilgrim menu we had to choose from to give you an idea of what a Pilgrim menu consists of.
 You see variations of these along the whole Camino Frances.

 A really nice municipal Albergue that is clean and tidy and always pretty busy.
 It has washing facilities, a courtyard, plunge pool and a kitchen for self catering.
 They have Free wifi.

 Available beds – 60 beds in 30 rooms

 Cost – €10 Euro per person for a share of a 2 bed room.
 Its not bookable but can be reserved via WhatsApp directly.

-I hope you enjoyed reading about the walking stage on Day 7 Navarrete to Azofra.
+I hope you enjoyed reading about this walking stage of the El Camino de Santiago on Day 7 – Navarrete to Azofra.
 To follow our journey read about our travels on Day 8 Azofra to Viloria del Rioja.